Codecademy/docs/content/open-source/concepts/node-js/node-js.md

 JS has existed since 1995 and has since taken over as the dominant language for web development.
 For much of its life, JS was used mainly for client-side scripting inside [`<script>`](https://www.codecademy.com/resources/docs/html/elements/script) elements executing in web browsers.
 This limitation meant that developers were often working in many different languages and frameworks between the [front-end](https://www.codecademy.com/resources/docs/general/front-end) (client-side) and back-end (server-side) aspects of a web application.

 Although there were other projects to bring JS to server-side applications, the functionality took off with the launch of Node.js in 2009.
-Node allows developers to write JS code that runs directly in a computer process itself instead of in a browser.
-Node can, therefore, be used to write server-side applications with access to the operating system, file system, and everything else required to build fully-functional applications.
+Node allows developers to write server-side JS code that can directly access a computer's operating system and processes such as input/output and file storage.

 ## Node-Specific Functionality